NetZeroFuturesLabSUTD/CSE_Teaching/README.md

 ## Acknowledgement

 This study is conducted as a part of the project “Computational Modelling for Optimisation of Planning and Urban Design Parameters,” led by F. Peter Ortner.<br>
-Its preliminary version was presented at Singapore Urban Redevelopment Authority’s Shaping a Heat Resilient City Exhibition in 2023.
-This project was funded by Urban Redevelopment Authority (URA) of Singapore.
+This project is funded by Urban Redevelopment Authority (URA) of Singapore, and its preliminary version was presented at Singapore Urban Redevelopment Authority’s Shaping a Heat Resilient City Exhibition in 2023. <br> We would like to share our gratitude to Assist.
+Prof. Peng Song (Co-PI) for his contribution to develop parcel and road generation algorithms in this project.

 ## Links